MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Core/About/about_If.md

 }
 ```

-To further refine this example, you can use the Elseif statement to display a message when the value of $a is equal to 2, as the next example shows:
+To further refine this example,
+you can use the Elseif statement to display a message when the value of $a is equal to 2.
+As the next example shows:

 ```